-Dopamine (DA) and norepinephrine (NE) are monoamine neurotransmitters in the central nervous system that play very important roles in modulating the communication between neurons.
-DA and NE are released from synaptic vesicles into the synaptic cleft (i.e., area between communicating neurons) and recycled by reuptake into the neuron’s terminal (i.e., end of the neuron’s axon) via dopamine and norepinephrine transporters.
-Dopamine and norepinephrine in the cytoplasm of the neuron’s terminal are pumped into vesicles via the vesicular monoamine transporter 2 (VMAT2).
-After being released from the presynaptic neuron, DA and NE bind to their receptors on the postsynaptic neuron.
+Dopamine (DA) and norepinephrine (NE) are monoamine neurotransmitters in the central nervous system that play very important roles in altering (or modulating) the communication between neurons.
+DA and NE are released from vesicles (called synaptic vesicles) into the synaptic cleft (i.e., area between neurons).
+DA and NE are recycled via reuptake into the neuron by transporter proteins called dopamine and norepinephrine transporters (see diagram below).

 See the figure below.